Longville, Minnesota: Geography

-Notable Lakes
+Notable lakes

 Long Lake lies immediately north of town.
 It is very deep, up to 110 ft, and drops off rather quickly from shore.
 This is very unusual for lakes of this size in the region.
 They are normally no more than 50 ft deep.

 Girl Lake lies to the west, part of the Woman Lake Chain.

 History

 The area was inhabited for thousands of years by succeeding cultures of Indians.
 Before European settlement, the Ojibwe moved into the area from the Great Lakes, pushing out the historic Dakota peoples, such as the Assiniboine and Hidatsa.
 European American settlers followed the early fur traders and trappers, and encroached on Native American territories.

 Longville started around 1906 as a logging town in what is now Cass County.
 Fishing was very popular in early Longville and is still prevalent today.
 Tourism later grew as a service industry.
-In the 20th century, people from urban areas came to more rural areas for recreation associated with lakes, fishing, hunting and water sports.
-All the roads in and around Longville were dirt until the 1920s.
+In the 20th century, people from urban areas came to more rural areas for recreation associated with lakes, fishing, hunting and water sports.All the roads in and around Longville were dirt until the 1920s.
 Much of the downtown was rebuilt during the mid-20th century.
 Many of the cabins in the surrounding landscape were built in the late 1960s and 1970s.
 By the 1980s the Longville area was almost fully developed.
 The town has changed little since 1990.

+The city of Longville is known for its weekly turtle races throughout the summer months, which making the city the "Turtle Racing Capital of the World" Similarly, nearby cities such as Nisswa and Perham host weekly turtle races during the summer months as well.